Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code: Methods

 \subsubsection{Step 10.
 Increment the Time by \texorpdfstring{$\Delta t$}{dt}}

 Increment the time by $\Delta t$.
-Additional physics modules are added in an operator-split fashion after this point (chemistry, radiation transport, etc.), after which all MPI communication is done to exchange the ghost/halo cells that surround each MPI rank's subdomain.
+Additional physics modules are added in a first order operator-split fashion after this point (chemistry, radiation transport, etc.), after which all MPI communication is done to exchange the ghost/halo cells that surround each MPI rank's subdomain.